Acne Treatments: Ratings of Sources

 Our AssessmentThis informative article discusses the causes of acne as well as various treatment plans.
 Angela Palmer, an aesthetician and About.com's acne guide, calls acne "the most common skin disorder in the United States" and insists that there is no cure.
 She does, however, state that most cases can be controlled with an effective treatment plan.
 Palmer does not make any specific product recommendations but provides information on a variety of issues, including cystic acne and acne in skin of color.
 This site is helpful as an information source.

 Our AssessmentDana Hudepohl recommends combination treatments for people suffering from acne.
 Retinoids, for example, can be effective for all types of acne, but they are even more so when used in combination with hormonal, antibiotic or benzoyl peroxide treatments.
 A combination of benzoyl peroxide and salicylic acid is suggested for those with mild cases of acne and those with severe cases might need prescription-strength medications.
 No specific products are reviewed, but a list of alternative, natural remedies is included.

 Simple Tips to Cure Your Acne Naturally

 by Jennifer Thoden

-Our AssessmentJennifer Thoden, About.com's guide to holistic healing, says natural remedies can be just as effective as medications in combating acne.
-She lists simple tips such as washing the face twice daily and taking a multivitamin.
+Our AssessmentJennifer Thoden, About.com's holistic healing guide, says natural remedies can be just as effective as medications in combating acne.
+She lists simple tips, such as washing the face twice daily and taking a multivitamin.
 It is suggested that it may take up to four weeks to notice results.
 No particular products are rated or recommended here.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)